Appos Creek: Naming

 According to Place Names of New Zealand, the creek was named after Appo Hocton from Nelson, but Hocton's entry published in the Dictionary of New Zealand Biography is silent on him having ever been involved in gold mining.
 Local writer Enga Washbourn published a family history in 1970 titled Courage and Camp Ovens, with her great-grandfather William Washbourn intimately involved in the resulting gold rush.
 In the book, she talks of Appoo's Creek and Appoo's Flat being named after a "Cingalese (Note: Cingalese is an archaic spelling of Sinhalese, i.e. a person from Sri Lanka; Hocton, on the other hand, was Chinese.) digger whose name appears on a passenger list in February 1857".
 The passenger list she refers to was published in The Nelson Examiner and New Zealand Chronicle on 25 February 1857, reporting that Appoo was returning from Massacre Bay.
 (Note: Massacre Bay was an early name of the area; it was renamed to Golden Bay as a consequence of the gold rush.)
 Jacobus Appoo was a hairdresser in Nelson.
-Nelson geologist and historian Mike Johnston, in his scholarly work on the gold rush titled Aorere Gold, concurs with Washbourne that Jacobus Appoo is the person after whom the creek and flat are named.
+Nelson geologist and historian Mike Johnston, in his scholarly work on the gold rush titled Aorere Gold, concurs with Washbourn that Jacobus Appoo is the person after whom the creek and flat are named.